georgiPavlov/WaterPlantApp/PROJECT_SETUP.md

 # WaterPlantApp Project Setup Guide

 ## Overview
-WaterPlantApp is a Django-based web application that provides a comprehensive platform for managing water plant automation systems.
+WaterPlantApp is a Django-based web application that provides a platform for managing water plant automation systems.
 It serves as the central server that communicates with WaterPlantOperator devices (Raspberry Pi clients) to monitor and control watering operations.

+## Quick Start
+1. **Setup**: Run `./setup.sh` to install dependencies
+2. **Start**: Run `./start.sh` to start the server
+3. **Test**: Run `./test.sh` to verify everything works

 ## Table of Contents
 1. [Prerequisites](#prerequisites)